Where the mountains run down to the sea

 Eight postwar bungalows were built for station staff and families.
 They are still there, privately owned, and known as the Marconi Bungalows.
 Further up the hill and behind is the original station building, now converted into two houses, at Hafod y Bryn.
 The remains of the base of the 300 foot radio mast are also visible at the top of Escuan Hill, which used to be a popular walk in tourist times but is now closed, awaiting legislation to make it accessible once more.

 Full duplex commercial service commenced on March 22, 1920.
 A message destined for the United States would be handed in at a Marconi London office and, using Morse code, punched on to paper tape.
 On receipt via landline at Towyn it was automatically reproduced on punched tape, and passed on, still via landline, through the Wheatstone transmitter which controlled the signal keying switches at Waunfawr, sending the message at a speed of up to ten letters per second across the North Atlantic.
 The first transmissions to Australia passed via this route.
 Service was discontinued on 26 March, 1923 and transferred to Brentwood in Essex, using the huge Post Office station at Rugby for incoming reception, although the transmitter at Waunfawr continued in use until 1939 when the Marconi Company shortwave service replaced it.
-During World War 2 Marconi, now back in Italy, publicly supported the fascist war effort.
-British radio amateurs annually reactivate a commemmoration at Waunfawr on International Marconi Day.
+During World War 2 Marconi, now back in Italy, publicly supported the fascist war effort, which was actively resisted by progressive and communist-led Italians.
+Nevertheless, British radio amateurs annually reactivate a commemmoration at Waunfawr on International Marconi Day.

 The BBC operated Towyn station for many years after closure and this is possibly one of the reasons giving rise to the locating of the existing BBC Tywyn transmitters.
 The Tywyn tourist office which closed used to have a fine display of historic pictures of the Marconi radio station, but where are they now?